Looking for next-level outdoor drinking destinations? Here are the 13 best rooftop bars in Charlotte.

 Chef Rocco Whalen’s 21st-floor restaurant is Charlotte’s go-to destination for showing off the city to out-of-towners.

-Views: The view from this 21st-floor restaurant and bar has to be one of the most Instagrammed in town thanks to the unmatched views of the sunset and modern fire pits.
+Views: This 21st-floor restaurant and bar has to be one of the most Instagrammed in town thanks to the unmatched views of the sunset and modern fire pits.

 Food & drink: There’s a full-service restaurant inside with floor-to-ceiling glass doors in the bar area that slide open to the terrace view.
-Their evening atmosphere is a major draw, but be sure to come back for their rooftop brunch on Sundays from 11am-2pm.
+Their evening atmosphere is a major draw, but be sure to come back for their rooftop brunch on Sundays from 11am to 2:30pm.

 Go when: Your out-of-town friends or family are here and you want to show Charlotte off.